kali-linex/linex/Documentation/firmware-guide/acpi/method-customizing.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =======================================
-Linux ACPI Custom Control Method How To
+Linex ACPI Custom Control Method How To
 =======================================

 :Author: Zhang Rui <rui.zhang@intel.com>

-Linux supports customizing ACPI control methods at runtime.
+Linex supports customizing ACPI control methods at runtime.

 Users can use this to: